 Stuck in a reading rut?
 Get some new ideas and insights from Books In Review.
 All ages welcome, all genres covered.

-The Chatterbox Book Club is a book club specifically for home schooled youth ages 9-13.
+The Chatterbox Book Club is a book club is specifically for home schooled youth ages 12 and older.
 We meet every week to discuss the latest part of a book we are all reading, and then do an activity based on the book.
 Join the fun!

 Coffee, Cake, and Conversation is a diverse group of men and women who enjoy reading and discussing fiction and nonfiction.
 The next read is recommended by someone in the group and chosen by consensus.
 We respect the right to have a difference of opinion.